 We do not have the capacity to support volunteer positions in the research labs.
 Applicants interested in volunteering as support for general HudsonAlpha activities can find more information at hudsonalpha.org/support/volunteer.

-* All new interns will work about 32 hours during the week of Biotech BootCamp, Tuesday, May 30 – Friday, June 2, 2017.
+* All interns will work about 32 hours during the week of Biotech BootCamp, Tuesday, May 29 through Friday, June 1, and Monday, June 4.

-Biotech BootCamp is a weeklong basic training for new BioTrain interns.
-Biotech BootCamp will run Tuesday, May 30 through Friday, June 2, from 8 am to 5 pm each day and Monday, June 5, from 8:30 am to 1 pm.
+Biotech BootCamp is a weeklong basic training program for new BioTrain interns.
+Biotech BootCamp will run Tuesday, May 29 through Friday, June 1, and Monday, June 4, from 8 am to 5 pm each day.
 This experience is a requirement for all new BioTrain interns.

 BioTrain expects to have limited housing available at no additional cost for participants selected from outside of the greater Huntsville area.
 Participants will be housed at the University of Alabama in Huntsville.
 However, transportation to and from HudsonAlpha will not be provided.
 Although housing is expected to be offered on this limited basis, the availability is subject to change as funding permits.